ponycode/pony-config/README.md

-#pony-config

-A very small config module

----
+# pony-config

-## Versatile, Predictable Configuration
+Versatile, Predictable Configuration

-### Configuration can be loaded from several sources
+#### Configuration can be loaded from several sources
 - JSON files
 - Javascript Objects
 - Environment Variables
 - Commandline Arguments
 - Programmatically

-### Sources are merged predictably
+#### Sources are merged predictably
 - Later values replace earlier values
 - New properties can extend objects
 - Objects are merged recursively
 - Powerful debug trace of each config value's source

-This makes it easy to set defaults, then load common configuration, and finally override with specific values.
+Makes it easy to set defaults, then load common configuration, and finally override with specific values.

-### Objects are accessed through dot paths
+#### Objects are accessed through dot paths
 Both `get` and `set` methods support dot paths, for example ```get('name.first')```

-### Selectable Configuration for Run-Time Environment
+#### Selectable Configuration for Run-Time Environment

 Configuration can be selected at run-time for each of your environments, for example Production, Stage, Dev, Dev-Josh, Dev-Scott.
 The run-time environment is determined by searching file paths and environment variables.